 To apply for free or reduced price meals or milk, use this Free and Reduced Price School Meals Application, which can be printed using acrobat reader.
 Individuals participating in the free or reduced lunch program during the past year are required to complete a new application each year.
 We cannot approve an application that is not complete, so be sure to fill out all required information.
 Return the completed application to your child’s school office.

 Children need healthy meals to learn.
 Waterford Graded School District offers healthy meals every school day.
-This year lunch costs will be- $2.30 for grades K-6 and $2.40 for grades 7-8.
+This year lunch costs will be- $2.50 for grades K-3, $2.60 for grades 4-6 and $2.75 for 7-8.
 Your children may qualify for free or reduced price ($.40) meals.
 Our Computerized Meal System ensures no student may be identified as being approved for subsidized meals when receiving their lunch or milk.

 Here are some frequently asked questions about free or reduced priced meals: